SAP-archive/teched2020-DEV166/exercises/ex1/README.md

 ### Access the Risk Application with a User and Password

-When accessing the `Risks` or the `Mitigations` service in the browser, you get a basic authorisation popup now, asking for your user and password.
-You can use the two users to log in and see that it works.
+When accessing the `Risks` or the `Mitigations` service in the browser, you get a basic authorisation pop-up, asking for your user and password.
+You can use two users to log in and see that it works.

-1. In the tab with the running application, navigate back to the launchpage, press refresh in the browser.
+1. In the tab with the running application, navigate back to the launchpage, press refresh in the browser

-2. Choose the **Risks** tile and in the app press **Go**.
+2. Choose the **Risks** tile and in the app press **Go**

-3. In the pop up, enter *Username*: `riskmanager`.
+3. In the pop-up, enter the *Username*: `riskmanager`

-4. Enter *Password*: `initial`.
+4. Enter the *Password*: `initial`

 ![Authorizations](../ex1/images/01_06_0010.png)

-You can now access the Risks application.
+5. You can now access the **Risks** application

 Unfortunately, there’s no logout functionality.
-However, you can use the "Clear Browser Cache" function or simply close all browser windows to get rid of the basic auth login data in the browser.
+However, you can use the "Clear Browser Cache" function or simply close all browser windows to get rid of the basic authentication login data in the browser.

 This is it!
 You have mastered all the steps to locally run the entire application!